 DECAF COLOMBIA HUILA E.A.
 PROCESS

-In many coffee producing countries sugar cane is also grown in abundance, so it makes a lot of sense to use this naturally occurring solvent to decaffeinate coffee at origin.
-This method also drastically reduces the amount of fuel used to get the coffee to it’s final destination, reducing the ‘food miles’ since it no longer has to first travel to the Swiss Water facility in Vancouver, then back to your importer’s warehouse, then to you.
-The coffee is decaffeinated in country, often very near the mill where it is processed.
-This has the added bonus of giving more of the profits from production in coffee producing countries.
-Of all the decafs we tasted, the sugarcane options all had the sweetest, most balanced and pleasing cups.
-This process seems to not only leave the flavor profile of the coffee mostly intact, but it can in some cases even improve cup quality over the non-decaffeinated lot!
+In many coffee producing countries (especially Colombia!) sugarcane is grown in abundance, so it makes sense to use this naturally occurring solvent to decaffeinate coffee at origin.
+This method also drastically reduces the amount of fuel used to get the coffee to its final destination, since it cuts out the shipment to a far flung decaffeination plant (Swiss Water is in Vancouver, for example).
+The coffee is decaffeinated in Colombia, often very nearby the mill where it is processed, which has the added bonus of leaving more of the profits from production in coffee producing countries.
+Of all the decafs we tasted, the sugarcane options all had the sweetest, most balanced and pleasing cup!This particular lot is a freshly arrived micro-regional lot from importer partners Cafe Imports.